KayOkenu/KayOkenu/README.md

 - 👋 Hi, I’m @KayOkenu
-- Welcome to my GitHub profile!
-- 👀 I am a enthusiastic data analyst driven by discovering insights and guiding data-informed decisions.
-I am energised by the possibilities of data analytics to transform businesses and enhance decision-making processes.

   Welcome to my GitHub profile!
-I am a enthusiastic data analyst driven by discovering insights and guiding data-informed decisions.
+- 👀 I am an enthusiastic data analyst driven by discovering insights and guiding data-informed decisions.
 I am energised by the possibilities of data analytics to transform businesses and enhance decision-making processes.

 🛠** Technical Skills**
 Languages: SQL